What Makes a Tree Protected and how to find out

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

-If you do work on a protected tree without obtaining the necessary permissions, you could face significant fines, and possibly even jail time.
+If you work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.

-Can I contest a TPO Or preservation or TPO?
+Can I contest an TPO or preservation order?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion